 Priya was only allowed to explain her safety fears to officials once.

 At the time she was interviewed, she was eight months pregnant.
 She had been released from hospital the day before and was suffering from a migraine.

 The interview took place by phone and a transcript of the call shows her migration agent dropped out of the call at important points.
 This was the only opportunity Priya had to tell her story to a decision maker.

 Changes made to Australia’s migration laws in 2015 took away the right of people who arrived by sea to have the decisions of officials fairly and properly checked.

-Under the Migration Act, Minister Dutton and Minister Coleman have the power to intervene in any immigration case for any reason they choose.
+Under the Migration Act, Minister Dutton and Acting Minister Alan Tudge have the power to intervene in any immigration case for any reason they choose.

-This was demonstrated by Minister Dutton’s widely reported interventions in the immigration matters of several European au pairs and Mr Coleman’s intervention this year in the cases of a number of individuals deemed a burden on the Australian health system.
+This was demonstrated by Minister Dutton’s widely reported interventions in the immigration matters of several European au pairs.

-The Ministers have the power to return Priya, Nades and their children home to Biloela at any time for any reason.
+The Ministers have the power to bring Priya, Nades and their QLD-born girls home to Biloela at any time for any reason.
 They do not need to be recognised as refugees for this to occur.